aldsin/aldsin.github.io/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Development server for mobile

+Run `npm run mobile` for a dev server that can be opened on mobile also.
+Localhost will automatically open on the system where you run this command.
+For running on other devices,

+1. Open terminal and enter `ipconfig`.
+Note the IPv4 Address.
+2. Connect the other device on same network.
+3. Navigate to `http://[IPv4 Address]:4200` on other device's browser.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.